 The plan describes the river basin district, and the pressures that the water environment faces.
 It shows what this means for the current state of the water environment, and what actions will be taken to address the pressures.
-It sets out what
+The Plan sets out a summary programme of measures that will contribute to achieving the proposed objectives.
+The measures are identified and arranged under the topics of: